 A Deeper Look at Beta Cell Research with Frank Martin

 Frank Martin is a Director of Research at JDRF, focusing on beta cell therapy.
-Recently he spoke with Beyond Type 1 about JDRF’s mission to cure T1D, some of the current obstacles of beta cell transplants, exciting trials currently underway and more.
+Recently he spoke with Beyond Type 1 about JDRF’s mission to cure type 1 diabetes (T1D), some of the current obstacles of beta cell transplants, exciting trials currently underway and more.
 This interview on Type 1 Diabetes Research was created in partnership with JDRF through the JDRF – Beyond Type 1 Alliance.

 Can you tell me about your background and how you got involved at JDRF?

 I have a PhD in pharmacology.
 I’ve worked both in academia and in industry, doing drug development in industry, first around cancer, then around infectious disease, and then around autoimmune diseases.
 Then after my postdoctoral work, I was working as a scientist at Novartis, and I was looking for the next step in my career.
 Before that, I didn’t have a very close personal connection to type 1 other than people I’ve met along the way.
 It’s almost six years now that I’ve been at JDRF.

 Talk to me broadly about JDRF’s strategy to cure diabetes

 JDRF has a focus around a cure—we want to find a way to cure type 1 diabetes.
 We know now that that requires both work on the beta cell side of things and the immune side of things.
 The immune side of things is basically correcting autoimmunity, correcting whatever it is that’s causing your immune cells to turn on yourself and start killing your beta cells… Because we know that people living with type 1 diabetes still have beta cells—insulin-producing beta cells.
 They still have them.
 However, they either get killed by your immune cells or they don’t function properly.